abesco/gamedevtycoon-mods-ultimatelib/README.md

 =============================
 **UltimateLib is a library to empower the development of mods for GameDevTycoon.**

-*A project of alphabit and SirEverard from the Greenheartgames Community.*
+*A project of alphabit and SirEverard from the GreenheartGames Community.*

 Modules: